 A Long History as a Revered Food Source

 Ranging in color from light to dark brown, and about the size of a sesame seed, the tiny flax seed is harvested from a delicate annual plant that produces beautiful blue flowers.
 The flax seed has a history of use since the Stone Age, when the people of Mesopotamia cultivated it not only as a food source but to weave its fiber into cloth.
 The first culinary use of the flax seed is credited to the Greeks, who revered it for its many nutritional properties.

-If cared for properly, our Brown Flax Seeds have a shelf life of up to one year.
+If cared for properly, our Flax Seed Powder has a shelf life of up to one year.
 To preserve the freshness of this product:

 - Avoid exposure to heat.
 The powder will remain fresh if stored at room temperature or below.

 - Avoid exposure to direct sunlight.

 - Squeeze all of the air out of the bag before sealing.

 - Seal the bag tightly after each use.

 - Store the powder in a dry place, and avoid all contact with moisture.